kubeflow/kubeflow/user_guide.md

 ### Usage Reporting

-By default, Kubeflow will report **anonymous** usage data using [spartakus](https://github.com/kubernetes-incubator/spartakus), Kubernetes' reporting tool.
+When enabled, Kubeflow will report **anonymous** usage data using [spartakus](https://github.com/kubernetes-incubator/spartakus), Kubernetes' reporting tool.
 Spartakus **does not report any personal information**.
 See [here](https://github.com/kubernetes-incubator/spartakus) for more detail.
 This is entirely voluntary and you can opt out by doing the following

 ```